Operation Vulcan: Aftermath

 The First Army had dented the Axis line but had not broken through and had lost some 252 tanks, a considerable portion of its armour.
 Nevertheless, Vulcan had taken tactically important positions and had severely weakened the Axis forces.
 By 1 May, the Germans were down to 69 operational tanks (including four Tigers) in the Tunisian theatre.
 The counter-attacks had used most of the remaining fuel reserves, further restricting tactical mobility.
-Vulcan along with Operation Flax, played an important part in weakening the Axis situation in Tunisia.
+Operation Vulcan, along with Operation Flax, played an important part in weakening the Axis situation in Tunisia.

 The allies were made aware of the Axis' predicament when Ultra decrypts on 30 April revealed that they were at breaking point.
 Fuel reserves were critically low - the Luftwaffe couldn't find even find 35 gallons to operate its radar sets.
 Warnings were issued by German naval command through wireless intercepts that a 'complete supply breakdown was imminent in the next few days'.

-For the US the capture of Hill 609 was as big relief for Bradley.
+For the US the capture of Hill 609 was a big relief for Bradley.
 More importantly it was a much needed American victory providing a springboard for further successes.
 The British were also impressed with the Americans noting that they had performed better than they had expected.
-There was also a positive attitude towards the Americans in that they had learned to adapt to Axis as well as British tactics and having learned quickly from the debacle of the Battle of Kasserine Pass only two months before.
+There was also a positive attitude towards the Americans in that they had learned to adapt to Axis, as well as British tactics and having learned quickly from the debacle of the Battle of Kasserine Pass only two months before.

 After some changes and movements Operation Strike was planned over the next week after Vulcan's termination.
 Djebel Bou Aoukaz which had defied V Corps was attacked and captured on 5 May - a prelude as to what was to follow.
 The following day First Army attacked all along the front with IX Corps leading the assault.
-After some slow progress in some areas by May 7 the allies broken through with ease against the depleted Axis forces.
+After some slow progress in some areas by May 7 the allies had broken through with ease against the depleted Axis forces.
 Tunis and Bizerte were captured by the British and Americans respectively within a day, and soon Axis forces began to surrender en masse.

 By May 13 after scattered resistance Axis forces had fully surrendered.
 Overall some 240,000 were taken prisoner including their commanders Von Arnim and Marshal Messe, ending the Tunisian, as well as the North African campaign.